coronabytes/dotnet-arangodb/README.md

 // from connection string - NO_AUTH
 var arango = new ArangoContext("Server=http://localhost:8529;");

-// from connection string with camelCase serialization var arango = new ArangoContext("Server=http://localhost:8529;Realm=myproject;User=root;Password=;", new ArangoConfiguration
+// from connection string with PascalCase serialization var arango = new ArangoContext("Server=http://localhost:8529;Realm=myproject;User=root;Password=;", new ArangoConfiguration
 {